jonasmore/not-so-secure-login/README.md

 <img width="2208" alt="secret-login" src="https://github.com/user-attachments/assets/36a2e9cc-daea-4956-b836-dc6c5ae9851f" />

 This project is a simple web-based terminal interface that simulates a secret login process.
 It includes HTML, CSS, and JavaScript files to create an interactive terminal experience.
+Try it out [here](https://not-so-secure-login.pages.dev).

 ## Project Structure